sk|cz|de|

 f‘ – frequency perceived by the observer.

-A) The observer and the source move towards each other
+A.) The observer and the source are moving toward each other:

-B) The observer and the source move away from each other
+B.) The observer and the source are moving away from each other:

 Note: Johann Christian Doppler (1803 – 1853) Austrian mathematician and physicist.
 He worked in Vienna, Prague, and at the Mining Academy in Banská Štiavnica (1847).

-is standing by a highway along which an ambulance is moving at speed w = 20 m·s-1.
+John is standing by a highway along which an ambulance is moving at speed w = 20 m·s-1.
 The siren of the ambulance emits a steady tone of frequency 1,000 Hz.
-What frequency does Janko register when the ambulance
+What frequency does John register when the ambulance

 • a.) is approaching